elbwalker/walkerOS/packages/destinations/README.md

 Destinations in walkerOS act as connections, channeling data to appropriate tools and platforms.
-They ensure data is mapped and shared effectively, functioning in tandem with walkerOS clients.
+They ensure data is mapped and shared effectively, functioning in tandem with walkerOS sources.

 ## Types of Destinations